unisonweb/unison/unison-src/transcripts/error-messages.output.md

       3 |

   I was surprised to find an end of section here.
-  I was hoping for one of these instead:
+  I was expecting one of these instead:

   * ","
   * case match